Aider-AI/aider/docs/faq.md

 and GPT-4 is quite good at it.
 Getting them working that well was a significant undertaking, involving [specific code editing prompts and backends for each model and extensive benchmarking](https://aider.chat/docs/benchmarks.html).
-Adopting new LLMs will probably require a similar effort to tailor the prompts and editing backends.
+Officially supporting new LLMs will probably require a similar effort to tailor the prompts and editing backends.

 That said, aider does provide some features to experiment with other models.